Unsettled Chelsea star Lukaku dropped for Liverpool clash

-Lukaku incurred the wrath of Chelsea boss Thomas Tuchel after the Belgian striker said he was unhappy with the way he has been used this season.
+The Belgian returned to Chelsea for a club record £98 million ($132 million) in August after two successful seasons with Inter Milan.

-In an interview with Sky Italy, recorded several weeks ago but only aired days before the Liverpool match, the unsettled Lukaku also admitted he would like to return to Inter Milan in the near future.
+In an interview with Sky Italy, recorded in mid-December but only aired earlier this week, Lukaku also admitted he would like to return to Inter in the near future.

 “Physically I am fine.
 But I’m not happy with the situation at Chelsea,“ Lukaku said.